greghendershott/wffi/example.md

 where they apepar in the HTTP message -- for example, in a dictionary or as keyword arguments.

+There are four permutations of constant vs. variable and required vs. optional.
+Each permutation is discussed from the point of view of a server and an FFI for clients:

-- `K: V` means that the key and value are constants.
-Server requires them as-is.
-FFI will supply them for client automatically, client doesn't need to specify.
+- `K: V` means that the header or parameter is a constant.
+Server requires it to be supplied literally.
+An FFI should supply them for a client automatically.

-- `K: {}` or `K: {alias}` means that a value must be supplied.
+- `K: {}` _or_ `K: {alias}` means that a header or parameter is variable.
 Server requires some value to be supplied.
-FFI requires client to supply the value under a name (in a dict or a keyword arg).
-The name is `K` when `{}`, otherwise `{name}.
+An FFI must require client to supply the value (in a dict or a keyword arg) under a name.
+The name is `K` when `{}`, otherwise `alias`.

-- `[K: V]` means that the key/value are optional.
+- `[K: V]` means that the constant parameter is optional.
 Server will assume the value `V` when not supplied.
 FFI will supply `K: V` automatically unless the client supplies another value under the name `K`.
-Note that no ability to alias the name `K`.
+(In this case, no ability to alias the name `K`.)

-- `[K: {V}]` means that the ke/value are optional.
+- `[K: {}]` _or_ `[K: {alias}]` means that the header or parameter is optional.
 Server will assume no particular value if not supplied.
 FFI will suppply `K: V` if the client has supplied it, otherwise it will supply nothing at all to the server.

+## BNF for the templated messages

+** TO-DO **

+## Examples

+The remainder of this document contains sections that fit the format.
+In other words, this markdown document is itself a specification for an imaginary web service.

+# Example GET API

+This is an example of a `GET` API.

+## A subsection for the doc.

+It is OK to include subsections for the documentation.

 ## Request: